adelpro/open-tarteel/privacy-policy-en.md

 ## We Don't Share Your Data

-As Open Quran collects no data, there is nothing to share with third parties.
+As Open Tarteel collects no data, there is nothing to share with third parties.
 Your privacy is fully protected.

 ## Your Privacy Rights